proofzero/rollupid/www/content/en/docs/guides/3ID/quickstart/index.md

 ### 3ID Profile Request

 Profile requests take the form `https://3id.kubelt.com/<resolver>/json`, where `<resolver>` is a unique account identifier (e.g. an Ethereum address).
+All resolvers for the same person link to the same 3ID profile, so someone can sign in with a wallet or login with their Google Account and have the same experience.

+__This makes it really easy to onboard Web 2.0 users to web3 products.__

 [Join our Discord](https://discord.gg/UgwAsJf6C5) to tell us which resolvers you want.
 Here's the current list:

 | Resolver    | Description                | Example *                                    | Status      |
 | ----------- | -------------------------- | -------------------------------------------- | ----------- |